 19. The trademark stress test

 Here's a name: [name].
-Brainstorm every reason this name could fail — phonetic confusion, negative connotations in other languages, trademark conflicts, awkward URL, unfortunate abbreviation, etc. Be exhaustive.
+Brainstorm every reason this name could fail.
+Phonetic confusion.
+Negative connotations in other languages.
+Trademark conflicts.
+Awkward URL.
+Unfortunate abbreviation.
+Be exhaustive.

 20. Stress-test the wordmark

 Here's a brand name: [name].
-Imagine it set in three different typographic styles: a serious editorial serif, a brutalist sans, and a soft humanist serif.
+Imagine it set in three different typographic styles.
+A serious editorial serif.
+A brutalist sans.
+A soft humanist serif.
 In each context, what would the name communicate?
-Which contradicts the brand's intent?
+Which one contradicts the brand’s intent?

 21. The "what would we do if we were brave" prompt